5F8575tree/wp-nlp/README.md

 Dev Mode:
 >  Run `npm run dev` to start the development server
+>  Run `npm serve` in a second console to start the node express server

 Prod Build:
 >  Run `npm run build` to start the production build